After the heartbreak of the 2018 World Cup, England will be looking to end 55 years of hurt at Euro 2020 this summer.

 Goalkeeper: Jordan Pickford

 Jordan Pickford has been England’s first-choice goalkeeper for some time but after an up and down couple of seasons, faces serious competition from Dean Henderson.
 However, Pickford had a strong end to the 2020/21 campaign with Everton and has never let Southgate down yet.
-His habit of making big saves in big moments, coupled with elite distribution, should see him continue between the sticks, which he done so with merit against Croatia.
+His habit of making big saves in big moments, coupled with elite distribution, has seen him continue between the sticks and he’s been superb across his four appearances at the tournament so far.

 Defender: John Stones

-Having Harry Maguire coming in carrying an injury is a huge blow but in John Stones, Southgate has a Premier League champion and Champions League finalist to call upon.
-After falling way down the pecking order, Stones has regained Pep Guardiola’s trust at club level with a number of top-class performances alongside Ruben Dias as Manchester City sealed another domestic double (also winning the EFL Cup).
-Can he step forth and be the man to anchor the Three Lions defence?
-Without Maguire, he doesn’t have a choice, and he looked comfortable against an elite frontline containing Ante Rebic and Ivan Perisic at Wembley.
+Having Harry Maguire coming in carrying an injury was a huge blow but in John Stones, Southgate has a Premier League champion and Champions League finalist to call upon.
+After falling way down the pecking order, Stones regained Pep Guardiola’s trust at club level with a number of top-class performances alongside Ruben Dias as Manchester City sealed another domestic double (also winning the EFL Cup).
+Stones anchored the England defence brilliantly in Maguire’s absence and has continued his strong form since Man Utd man’s return.

 Midfielder: Jordan Henderson

 Over the last two years or so, the Liverpool captain has added an almost non-stop winning mentality to the midfield.
 Henderson’s tenacious, lead-by-example mentality will be integral to the Three Lions’ chances of success.
-His experience and leadership qualities will be crucial for what is likely to be a young England Euro 2020 squad whether he’s starting or playing a substitute role.
+His experience and leadership qualities will be crucial for what is a young England Euro 2020 squad.
+Henderson has started making some substitute appearances as he regains fitness, so expect his role within the squad to increase as a result.

 Forward: Harry Kane

-England are blessed with a number of talented wingers but without Harry Kane they won’t be able to hurt opponents.
+England are blessed with a number of talented wingers but without Harry Kane, they wouldn’t be able to hurt opponents.
 The Three Lions’ captain is one of the best English strikers for quite some time and won the Golden Boot at the 2018 World Cup, scoring six goals.
 However, his game has evolved since then, particularly in a different role when he was playing under Jose Mourinho at Tottenham.
-Expect Kane to offer a lot more than simply goals for the Three Lions as well as he can also drop deep to free the space in behind for speedy wingers like Rashford, Sterling and Sancho.
+Kane finally got off the mark against Germany, so expect the goals and assists to come pouring in from here on out.

 England Euro 2020 squad